Integration Courses

 I have a temporary residence permit ("Aufenthaltgestattung"): If your asylum procedure is ongoing, your right to participate depends on your country of origin or date of entry to Germany:

-• If you come from a "safe country of origin", you are not allowed to take part in an integration course.
-Currently, the following countries are considered to be safe countries of origin: Albania, Bosnia & Herzegovina, Ghana, Kosovo, North Macedonia, Montenegro, Senegal and Serbia.
+• If you come from a "safe country of origin," you are not allowed to take part in an integration course.
+Currently, the following countries are considered to be safe countries of origin: all EU member states, Albania, Bosnia & Herzegovina, Georgia, Ghana, Kosovo, North Macedonia, Montenegro, Republic of Moldova, Senegal, and Serbia.

 • Children, adolescents and young adults attending school